neopkr/RotMGRPC/README.md

 # RotMGRPC
-A simple Discord Reach Presence for Realm of the Mad God.
+A simple Discord Rich Presence for Realm of the Mad God Exalt.

-The rpc recieve the data from API called RealmEye-API and returning the json data from GET response.
+This RPC retrieves information from RealmEye-API, which returns json data.

+# IMPORTANT:
+The information may take a while to update, since the updates are based in how fast RealmEye's page changes information.